-13 Another reason we give thanks to God continually is that when you received from us the spoken word of God, you welcomed it not as the word of men but, as it actually is, the word of God, which is indeed operative in you who believe.
+13 Another reason we give thanks to God continually is that when you received from us the spoken Word of God, you welcomed it not as the word of men but, as it actually is, the Word of God, which is indeed operative in you who believe.2 14 For you, brothers, became imitators of God's congregations in Christ Jesus, the ones in Judea,3 in that you also suffered the same things from your own countrymen that they did from the Jews 15 (the ones who killed both the Lord Jesus and their own prophets, who have persecuted us, who do not please God and are hostile to everybody,4 16 trying to prevent us from speaking to the Gentiles so that they may be saved-so as to keep filling up the measure of their sins.
+They have received the full impact of the Wrath).5

-14 For you, brothers, became imitators of God's congregations in Christ Jesus, the ones in Judea, in that you also suffered the same things from your own countrymen that they did from the Jews 15 (the ones who killed both the Lord Jesus and their own prophets, who have persecuted us, who do not please God and are hostile to everybody, to the Gentiles so that they may be saved-so as to fill up the measure of their sins.
-They have received the full impact of the Wrath).
+[Paul's concern for the Thessalonians]

-[Paul's concern for the Thessalonians] [A sense of bereavement]
+[A sense of bereavement]

-2:17 Now we, brothers, having been bereaved of you for a short season (in presence, not in heart), made every effort to see your face, from intense longing.
-18 (We actually tried to come to you-I, Paul,
+2:17 Now we, brothers, having been bereaved of you for a short season (in presence, not in heart), made every effort to see your face, from intense longing.6 18 (We actually tried to come to you-I, Paul, time and again-but Satan thwarted us.)7 19 For what is our hope, or joy, or crown of glorying?
+Is it not precisely you, in the presence of our Lord Jesus8 at His coming?9 20 Indeed, you are our glory and our joy.